linz/linz-positionzpp-server/conf/report_templates/Readme.txt

   * Approximate point position solution to determine the station location
   * Selection of three PositioNZ reference stations to process with the user station
-  * Calculation of the reference stations ITRF2008 epoch coordinates
+  * Calculation of the reference station ITRF2008 epoch coordinates
-  * Detecting of cycle slips and gross errors
+  * Detecting cycle slips and gross errors
   * Resolving ambiguities
   * Calculation of a minimum constraints solution
   * Constraining the solution to fit the reference station coordinates